 3: The damage (or symptoms) did not happen because of another disease

 Diagnosis of MS

-What is the Revised McDonald Criteria for MS diagnosis?
+What is the McDonald Criteria for MS diagnosis?

-How many different tests do I have to take to diagnosis MS?
+How many different tests do I have to take to confirm an MS diagnosis?

 In some cases, a physician may make a diagnosis of MS based on the results of the medical history and neurologic exam.
 If these evaluations show clear evidence of two or more areas of damage in the CNS that happened at different times (at least one month apart) and can’t be explained by another medical condition, then no other testing may be necessary to diagnose MS.